Saveri23/Project_Task_Management/README.md

 It allows users to manage projects and tasks with OTP-based authentication and a clean UI.

 ---
+## Login with your mail id for otp
 ##  Tech Stack

 ### Frontend